"Moving in the Dark"

 Isaac's eyes nearly bugged out of his head.
 "Would you just…shush or something?
 Scott is right in the other room."

 She smirked.
 How Isaac hadn't thought of this before completely baffled her.
-But then again, born wolves had the advantage of growing up with these sorts of situations.
+But then again, born wolves had the advantage of growing up with these sorts of situations and thus knew how to navigate them.
 Bitten wolves had a lot to learn when living in close quarters with other wolves.
 "If you don't want him to know then you might want to get upstairs and wash her off of you.
-Because seriously, it's amazing he couldn't smell it when you walked in the door."
+Because seriously, it's amazing he couldn't smell it before you walked in the door."

 Isaac scowled at her but took her advice to heart, brushing past her on his way up the stairs.